 In some states, additional insurance coverage is compulsory alongside traditional car insurance.
 Many states are a bit loose on that when it comes to auto accident coverage.
-Collision coverage or comprehensive coverage alongside auto insurance is more than enough to cover any additional damages to your vehicle which includes replacing the totaled vehicle.
+Collision coverage or comprehensive coverage alongside auto insurance is more than enough to cover any additional damages to your vehicle, which includes replacing the totaled vehicle.

+No amount of free credit monitoring can get pay off your loan balance.
+But you can often use your credit card for credits towards a rental replacement car.
+Let’s learn how.
 When your vehicle gets totaled, you must get in touch with your insurer and file an insurance claim.
 The company will then investigate the claim by sending an insurance adjuster over to determine the damages done and whether the car is a total loss.

-Usually, in a car accident, there is an at-fault party who must bear the financial consequences of the car accident victims.
+Usually, in a car accident, an at-fault party must bear the financial consequences of the car accident victims.
 How much money you can get depends on how the insurer determines the final settlement should be.
 The car accident victim’s insurance company would try to recover money from the other driver’s insurance company to reimburse you for the damages.

-Sometimes an insurance company can get pushy but you don’t have to force yourself into accepting any insurance payment.
+Sometimes an insurance company can get pushy, but you don’t have to force yourself into accepting any insurance payment.
 If you believe that the vehicle’s actual cash value (ACV) by the insurer is a lower dollar figure than the fair market value, you can contest their calculations by giving evidence of your own.
 If your vehicle went under several repair jobs to improve its performance and condition, you can submit the bills and get a higher totaled car’s value.

 A misconception about totaled cars is that insurers will not allow individuals to keep their vehicles if they choose to.
-In such cases, the insurance company will investigate the case and see if the salvage value of the car is lower than the repair costs to determine if it is totaled.
+In such cases, the insurance company will investigate the case and see if the car’s salvage value is lower than the repair costs to determine if it is totaled.
 If you and the insurer agree, you may wish to keep the salvaged car’s title if the car’s ACV warrants it for the car considered totaled.

-Don’t think about repairing your car or signing legal settlement documents without doing accurate research.
+If you intended to handle your case without hiring a lawyer on a percentage, you have probably determined you have far less control over your life without a lawyer to help you get reimbursed for your estimated losses.
+Don’t think about considering your car or signing legal settlement documents without doing some research.
 If you got a totaled automobile from a car accident that was not your fault, contact us at (213) 596-9642 for more information on how we can help.